 The big Avalanche Simulator really works your legs and a double session here with 30 minutes on the machine equates to a fair whack of skiing – maybe 4 top-to-bottoms on Crackenback Chair at Thredbo for example – and was enough to sell me on the idea.
 I’m looking forward to using them daily this season.

-PUDZ only launched a couple of months ago but already they are available at 30 leading ski shops (see list below) – an indication of how well professionals regard them.
+PUDZ are available at 30 leading ski shops – an indication of how well professionals regard them.
 Smart bootfitters know a good thing when they see one.

-If you rent boots they also work well as noted by improving the fit and eliminating shin bang.
+If you rent boots always or sometimes when traveling overseas for example they also work well by improving the fit and eliminating shin bang.